davidlartey/Notes/markdown/posts/2014-gratitude-music.md

 ###<a href="https:www.youtube.com/watch?v=dZ49_ZFFY88" target="_blank">Amazing Grace</a> ~ Phil Wickham
+> This is amazing Grace
-> This is amazing Grace, this is unfailing love
+> This is unfailing love
-> That You will take my place, that you will bear my cross...
+> That You will take my place
+> that you will bear my cross.

 Those lines say it all.